Six to eight weeks before moving day

 - Have rugs and draperies cleaned.
 Leave both wrapped when they are returned from the cleaners.

 - Obtain a written appraisal of antique items to verify value.
 Avoid waxing or oiling wooden antiques (and fine wood furniture) before moving because some products might soften the wood, making it vulnerable to imprinting from furniture pads.

 - Do not clean your upholstered furniture before moving.
 Moisture could cause mold if furniture must be placed in storage.

 Pet and plants

 - Decide what to do with house plants.
-United cannot safely move your plants because they may suffer from lack of water and light as well as probable temperature changes while in the Moving Truck.
+Superior Moving cannot safely move your plants because they may suffer from lack of water and light as well as probable temperature changes while in the Moving Truck.

 - Give them to friends or relatives.

 - Donate them to a hospital or other organization.

 - Include them in a garage sale.